astronomer/astro-blog/posts/the-new-kubernetesexecutor.md

 ### **The pod\_mutation\_hook**

 As introduced in 1.10.12, the new `pod_mutation_hook` takes a Kubernetes V1Pod object as a parameter and allows the Airflow admin to modify all pods using Kubernetes API before Airflow releases these pods.
-This hook applies to both pods created by the KubernetesExecutor and pods created by the KubernetePodOperator.
+This hook applies to both pods created by the KubernetesExecutor and pods created by the KubernetesPodOperator.

 ### **A Simplified Design**